-When you are learning to watercolor flowers, starting out with flowers that have simple shapes makes it so much easier.
+When you are learning to watercolor flowers, start simple.
+Flowers with uncomplicated shapes make it easy to succeed when you are a beginner.
 Multi-layer petals fall in the hard category.
 This tiny, yellow Bird’s Foot Trefoil flower is an easy one.

 The simple petal structure means that you don’t need to consider shadows and depth.
 Still, you can paint something that looks quite real.
 Follow the step-by-step tutorial below.

-I’m a big fan of the decorative arts and my flower drawings are always skewed in that direction.
-You can download the drawing for this tutorial in One Tree Art Club so that you can focus on painting, not drawing.
-Print it out, and either trace it or paint directly on the printed drawing.
+I’m a fan of the decorative arts, so sometimes, my flower drawings end up with embellishments.
+You can download the outline for this tutorial in One Tree Art Club so that you can focus on painting, not drawing.
+After printing it out, you can trace it onto your watercolor paper.

 Paint the petals with bright sun-yellow.
-Add egg-yolk yellow on some parts of the petals, letting the colors flow freely into one another.
+Add orange-yellow to some parts of the petals, letting the colors flow freely into one another.

-This is the palette I used.
+What you see below is the palette I used.
 Some colors come ready-made, some I had to mix.
 Your watercolor set is probably different from mine, so this is a general guide.

 When the yellow watercolor is completely dry, paint the leaves with ample water.
 In this way, you avoid green to bleed into the yellow petals.
-Paint the leaves with dark green, blue-green and apple green.
+Paint the leaves with dark green, blue-green, and apple green watercolor.
 The water will allow the different greens to flow into each other.
 When the colors are dry, you will see subtle shades.

-With abundant water, add some brown to the receptacles and stems.
+With abundant water on your brush, add some brown to the receptacles and stems.
 Go gently, and let it flow.

-Let the whole painting get completely dry.
 Draw the veins of the leaves with a light green colored pencil.
-With a grass green pencil, draw on random areas of the leaves to enhance the variation in green color.
-Add brown to the stems.
+With a grass green colored pencil, draw on random areas of the leaves to enhance the variation in green color.
+Draw with brown color on the stems.

 You’re all done!
 Painting a watercolor flower can be easy, after all.
-Don’t worry about color that has flown outside the outline.
+Don’t worry about color flowing outside the outline.
 Let it be.
 It only makes the artwork more interesting.

 Happy painting to you!